 Depreciation is a critical aspect of tax planning for businesses, and changes to depreciation rules can have a significant impact on a company’s bottom line.
 In 2023, there are several changes to the rules of depreciation that finance executives need to be aware of.

-Expansion of Bonus Depreciation
+Phase Out of Bonus Depreciation